-Only the three incumbents are seeking re-election to the school board, which means there will be no election in that race.
+Only the three incumbents were seeking re-election to the school board, which means there will be no election in that race.
 Trustees Chris Grant, Jamie Hintzke and Valerie Arkin are unopposed and will automatically be re-seated in December when their current terms expire.

 Sean Kullman, a tenured English instructor, took out papers as a school board candidate but failed to file them before the Aug.
 10 deadline.
 If he or anyone else would have sought election to the board, there would have been an election.